Product Documentation Is User Experience

 When all else fails, call customer service

-Even less desirable than reading the documentation, for many, is calling customer service.
+Even less desirable than reading the product documentation, for many, is calling customer service.
 We’ve done usability testing of IVR (interactive voice response) systems, so we know from users how much they dread using a company’s voice prompt system (press 1 if you are a new customer, press 2 if you are inquiring about an order, etc. etc.).
 Most users want to get directly to a human, and savvy ones know that if they keep pressing 0 they may get directly into the queue for customer service.